EdyQuin/FintechProject2/README.md

 + http://localhost:8888/lab/tree/data/InverseDocumentFrequency.png

 ## The objective for Project 2
 + The objective for Project 2 is to showcase what we have learned so far in the UM BC class.
 Under Machine Learning there are two main categories utilized: 1.
 Classification and 2.
 Regression under either Supervised or Unsupervised models.
-This approach allows us to classify and predict based on data: for example, time series data.
+This approach allows us to classify and predict based on data, for example, time series data.
 Both models utilize regression techniques.
-Natural Language Processing, NLP, "allows us to process human language [using computers] so that i can be used in Machine Learning and Software Applications."
+Natural Language Processing, NLP, "allows us to process human language [using computers] so that it can be used in Machine Learning and Software Applications."
 NLP is a "sub-filed" of Artificial Intelligence, AI.
 Computer, or Machines, cannot readily work with natural human language, or raw text.
 Thus, we have to convert the text into "vector numbers" using NLP techniques.

 ## Use cases
 + Insurance